XpiritBV/GABC2018_HandsOnLabs/Cosmos/readme.md

         - Cloud units: `4`
         - Parallel copies: `4` -> Next
 14. Summary -> Next
 15. Deployment -> Monitor.
-The copy action will take approx 7 minutes and should copy 39219 records.
+The copy action will take approx 7 minutes and should copy 39219 complaint records into Cosmos DB.
 16. Go to the Cosmos DB instance and navigate to the complaints collection.
 Create a SQL query to find the complaint records which correspond to a murder on 29th Jan 2014.
 In the next step you will create an Azure Function that can retrieve this data through an HTTP endpoint.

 How many murders were committed on 29th Jan 2014?